troglobit/troglobit.github.io/b_about.md

 footer: true
 ---

-Welcome, my name is Joachim Nilsson and this is my blog!
-I'm a hacker and my handle is `troglobit`.
-It is a tribute to my old friend Henrik Flordal for inspiring me to become a hacker, and is also the password to the first ever Linux server (Henrik's) I got a login to, back in 1995.
+Welcome, my name is Joachim Nilsson, I'm a hacker and this is my blog!
+My handle, `troglobit`, is a tribute to my old friend Henrik Flordal for inspiring me to become a hacker, and is also the password to the first ever Linux server (Henrik's) I got a login to, back in 1995.

 I work at [Westermo R&D][westermo] as a software architect for [WeOS][] which is a Linux based embedded network operating system for switches and routers.

-On my spare time I write Free/Libre Open Source Software ([FLOSS][]).
+In my spare time I write Free/Libre Open Source Software ([FLOSS][]).
 For example, I maintain [Finit][], [Inadyn][], [pimd][], [mrouted][], [SMCRoute][], [uftpd][], and more at [GitHub][].